 It was also the basis for a government programme to resettle residents of the predominantly Kazakh-speaking south to the north.

 In recent years, Russia has eased requirements in granting citizenship to Kazakhs.

 Many Kazakhs already hold two passports: a Kazakh one and a Russian one, Ulan Shamshet, a civic activist from Almaty and leader of the Antigeptil environmental movement, told Caravanserai.

 "The majority of northerners [residents of Kazakhstan's northern regions] live in a Russian world ...
 You need to be prepared for any situation," he said of the thinking behind acquisition of two passports.

 The Kazakh government "is under the Kremlin's influence", so it has not solved the problem, Shamshet said.

 Russia preparing for 'crisis'

 Meanwhile, Kyrgyz analysts also perceive a threat to their country's national security in Russia's passport policy.

 Kyrgyzstan allows dual citizenship, and many Kyrgyz who work in Russia also hold Russian citizenship to make it easier to get a job.
-In May 2018, the state-run Moscow newspaper Rossiiskaya Gazeta reported that a tenth of Kyrgyz residents hold Russian citizenship.
+In May 2018, the state-run Moscow newspaper Rossiyskaya Gazeta reported that a tenth of Kyrgyz residents hold Russian citizenship.